Series:

 individually sending their own benevolence to another local church,

-sent their contributions, each individually, thus joining in the
+their contributions, each individually, thus joining in the "fellowship of

 (2 Cor.
 8:1-5; Rom.
 15:26).